castorm/kafka-connect-http/README.md

 ---
 <a name="request"/>

-### HttpRequestFactory: Creating a HttpRequest
+### HttpRequestFactory: Preparing a HttpRequest
-The first thing our connector will need to do is creating a `HttpRequest`.
+The first thing our connector will need to do is preparing a `HttpRequest`

-When preparing a request, the `HttpRequestFactory` will have access to:
-*   `Partition` properties // TODO: See Partition
-*   `Offset` properties // TODO: See Offset

 > #### `http.request.factory`
 > ```java